CoverProof

 What documentation standard do CoverProof evidence packs meet?

-Three factors: (1) PDF/A-3B format — the ISO 19005-3 standard for archival documents with embedded metadata; (2) SHA-256 cryptographic hash — recorded in the CoverProof database at generation time, allowing verification that the document has not been modified; (3) Immutable audit trail — every declaration event is timestamped in UTC server-side and embedded as XML in the PDF.
+Four factors: (1) PDF/A-3B format — the ISO 19005-3 standard for archival documents with embedded metadata; (2) SHA-256 cryptographic hash — recorded in the CoverProof database at generation time, allowing verification that the document has not been modified; (3) RFC 3161 trusted timestamp — a Timestamp Token from an RFC 3161-compliant Trust Service Provider (TSP) is obtained at generation time, providing a third-party anchor to the audit chain that is independent of CoverProof's database; (4) Immutable audit trail — every declaration event is timestamped in UTC server-side and embedded as XML in the PDF.
 These properties are designed to meet the documentation standards required in legal and regulatory proceedings.
 Courts determine admissibility on the facts of each case — the pack provides the strongest evidential foundation currently achievable for this type of compliance record.

 Can CoverProof override the AI classification?

 Yes.
-Compliance staff can override any AI classification — marking an individual as OUT of scope (with a documented reason) or promoting a BORDERLINE case to IN scope.
+Compliance staff can review and override any AI classification — upgrading or downgrading the provisional High/Medium/Low rating with a documented reason for the change.
 Every override is recorded in the audit trail with the user, timestamp, and stated reason.
-The evidence pack includes the override log.
+The evidence pack includes the full override log.

 What happens if a declaration recipient does not respond?

 CoverProof tracks non-response and allows one-click re-sending.
 Every re-send attempt is recorded with a timestamp.
-The evidence pack includes the full re-send history — which documents your firm's reasonable steps to obtain declarations from uncovered individuals.
-This documentation is legally significant even when a declaration is not ultimately obtained.
+The evidence pack includes the full re-send history — a contemporaneous record of the firm's documented compliance activity, material to prosecutorial discretion even when a declaration is not ultimately obtained.

 How does CoverProof integrate with the FCA Register?